Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 top view of flour in canisters

-I love to use a combination of spelt and almond flour in baked goods.
+It pairs well with other flours, so I love to use a combination of spelt and almond flour in baked goods.
 It creates such a delicious and unique flavor.
-Spelt is gluten-free so it does need to be mixed with another flour to bind everything together.

-It also does not rise as well as some other flours – one more reason to mix it with another flour.
+It does not rise as well as some other flours, so that is just one more reason to mix it with another flour.

 Cassava Flour

-Try It: In baked goods such as cakes and muffins; great for making pasta
+Try It: In baked goods such as cakes and muffins, flatbreads and pie crust.
+It’s also great for making pasta or a gluten free pastry flour!

 a view of white cassava flour